Yefei100/dataStructureAlgorithm/README.txt

 ***************************************************************************************************************************
 3. Steps to run the program:

-	3.0 For different files, use different M in above table.
-Change the value of M in line 7.

-	3.1 Change the file name in line 116.

-	3.2 Run the program, it will give the running information and it provides you the way to search the key and index.
+	 Run the program, it will give the running information and it provides you the way to search the key and index.